INKEY$ and his 8 legs

 Short on RAM, CPU and long on ideas, the boffins at Nine Tiles decided that

-possible functions to their extended character set.
+extended character set.
 Characters 0xA5

 to 0xFF

-became entire words rather than a single character.
-To input them, the text
+than a single character, and to input them, the text cursor switched between

-cursor switched between modes depending on context, a flashing K
+modes depending on context.
+A flashing K

-input, an L
+for keyword input, an L

 Here’s the output of a BASIC program that prints the set, taken from Wikipedia: